highcharts/highcharts/ts/Dashboards/README.md

 A JavaScript library for interactive dashboards.

 ## Installation
-There are multiple to import this package.
+There are multiple ways to import this package.
 Among the most popular are:
 * Using npm, run the following command in your terminal:
 ``` Shell